Independence Day: Our Christian Heritage

 For 235 years, America has been blessed as the longest on-going

 Constitutional Republic in the history of the world.
-David says these blessings
+These blessings

 are not accidental they are blessings of God.
-David says that this is evident
+This is evident

 as we look at the turmoil in other nations and contrast that to the stability

 we see in America.
 Preserving American liberty depends first upon our understanding